slint-ui/slint/api/rs/slint/mcu.md

 ### The `Platform` Trait

+The `slint::platform::Platform` trait defines the interface between Slint and platform APIs typically provided by operating and windowing systems.

-The idea is to call `[slint::platform::set_platform]` before constructing your Slint application.
+You need to provide an minimal implementation of this trait and call `[slint::platform::set_platform]` before constructing your Slint application.

-The [`Platform`] trait has two main responsibilities:
- 1. Give a window that will be used when creating your component with `new()`
- 2. Be a source of time.
-Since on bare metal, we don't have [`std::time::Instant`] as a source of time, so you need to provide the time from some time source that will likely be provided from the hal crate of your device.

-Optionally, you can also use the Platform trait to run the event loop.
+A minimal implementation needs to cover two functions:

+ * `fn create_window_adapter(&self) -> Rc<dyn WindowAdapter + 'static>;`: Implement this function to return an implementation of the `WindowAdapter` trait that will be associated with the Slint components you create.
+We provide a convenience struct `slint::platform::software_renderer::MinimalSoftwareWindow` that implements this trait.
+ * `fn duration_since_start(&self) -> Duration`: In order for animations in `.slint` design files to change properties correctly, Slint needs to know how much time has elapsed since two rendered frames.
+In a bare metal environment you need to provide a source of time.
+Often the HAL crate of your device provides a system timer API for this, which you can query in your impementation.

+There are additional functions in the trait that you can implement, for example handling of debug output, a delegated event loop or an interface to safely deliver events in multi-threaded environments.

-A typical platform looks like this:
+A typical minimal implementation of the `Platform` trait that uses the `MinimalSoftwareWindow` looks like this:

 ```rust,no_run
 #![no_std]